elias-at-chalmers/mop-lecture_notes-mirror/lecture05_GPIO_and_C_basics.md

 * If button number 10 is pressed, pin 6 and pin 2 are connected, and we will read `0` on pin 2.
 * If button number 6 is pressed... well then it will depend on whether pin *5* outputs 0 or 1.

-In the workbook, you will construct an algorithm that activates one row at a time and reads all four columns for that row.
+By following the assignments in the workbook, you will construct an algorithm that activates one row at a time and reads all four columns for that row.
 By sweeping over all four rows you can find out exactly which buttons are pressed.

 One important thing to note is that you have to use `Open Drain` (not `Push-Pull`) on the output pins.
-Otherwise, if you press both, e.g., key 0 and key 12 at *the same time* there is a direct connection between output pins 7 and 4 and, as we saw earlier, this can lead to a shorted circuit and broken transistors.
+Otherwise, if you press both key 0 and key 12 (for instance) at *the same time* there is a direct connection between output pins 7 and 4 and, as we saw earlier, this can lead to a shorted circuit and broken transistors.

 ## C Programming Basics

-We will now go through some more basic C programming
+We will now switch topic for a bit and go through some more basic C programming

 ### Calling, Declaring and Defining a function
 All code in a C program resides in a *function*.
 To call a function, it must have been *declared* earlier in the C file being compiled.
 A function declaration looks like: